MS Trollfjord current position

 Specifications of MS Trollfjord

-|Builder||Fosen Mekaniske Verksteder AS (Rissa, Norway)|
+|Builder||Fosen Mekaniske Verksteder (Rissa, Norway)|

-|Speed||17 kn / 31 kph / 20 mph|
+|Speed||18 kn / 33 km/h / 21 mph|

-|Length (LOA)||135 m / 443 ft|
+|Length (LOA)||136 m / 446 ft|

-|Beam (width)||21 m / 69 ft|
+|Beam (width)||22 m / 72 ft|

 |Gross Tonnage||16140 gt|

-|Decks with cabins||7|
+|Decks with cabins||5|

 Review of MS Trollfjord

-History - construction & ownership
+History - construction and ownership

-The 16,140-ton, 822-passenger cruise ship ms Trollfjord was named after the situated between the Lofoten Islands and the Vesterålen famous Trollfjord (one of the highlights south).
-The history of this place is connected with "The battle of the Trollfjord" in 1890.
-Ship’s interior is comfortable, with extensive use of Norwegian stone and wood.
-MS Trollfjord was launched in 2002.
-She is among the newest vessels in Hurtigruten fleet, sister ship to ms Midnatsol – both ships are the two largest vessels of the line plying the Norwegian coastal route.
-They are also the most comfortable and offer passengers more space to spread out, as well as some signature features - the Panorama lounge (two-tiered) and the separate Concierge area (Deck 8), where Trollfjord top suites are found.
+MS Trollfjord was built in Norway and sailed its maiden voyage on May 13, 2002.
+It is among the newest vessels in Hurtigruten's fleet, sistership to ms Midnatsol.
+Both are the company's two largest vessels operated on the Norwegian coastal itinerary route.
+They are also the most comfortable and offer passengers more space, as well as some signature features - the Panorama Lounge (two-tiered) and the separate Concierge area (Deck 8), where the top suites are located.

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

 Follows the complete list of ms Trollfjord restaurants and food bars.

-- Saga Hall Restaurant (ship’s 335-seat dining room, with floor-ceiling windows and a large buffet station in the middle; offers buffet-style Breakfast 7:00 - 10:00 a.m. and Lunch 11:30 a.m. - 2:30 p.m.
-Dinner is in two fixed seatings - at 6:30 and 8:30 p.m., waiter served, with a 3-course menu and a la carte menu with light snacks).
+- Saga Hall Restaurant (335-seat dining room, with floor-ceiling windows and a large buffet station in the middle; offers buffet-style Breakfast 7:00 - 10:00 a.m. and Lunch 11:30 a.m. - 2:30 p.m.
+Dinner is in two fixed seatings - at 6:30 and 8:30 p.m., waiter-served, with a 3-course menu and a la carte menu with light snacks).

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 Follows the complete list of ms Trollfjord lounges, clubs and other entertainment venues for kids, teens and adults.